Rohit180702/PatchNET/README.md

-PatchNet, an innovative mobile application, addresses the challenge of low internet connectivity by empowering users to discover nearby locations with superior network performance, organised by cellular service providers.
+<p align = "justify"> PatchNet, an innovative mobile application, addresses the challenge of low
+internet connectivity by empowering users to discover nearby locations with superior network performance, organised by cellular service providers.
 Unlike traditional solutions, PatchNet doesn't aim to entirely resolve network issues but